Frequently Asked Questions

 We know that therapy is a financial commitment.
 It is also a place where you can grow and heal in a way that can truly change your relationship and your life.

 We are proud to offer a wide range of fees to help meet the needs of our communities.
+We prefer to be upfront about our fees, so you can take the guesswork out of the equation.
+Finding a therapist is hard enough as it is!

 We believe psychotherapy should be available to everyone that needs it.
 We are therefore committed to offering a number of sliding scale sessions for clients who require more affordable therapy options.
+We offer $60-90 sessions for non-insured or limited insured clients (limited spots are available).

 Do you Provide Coverage for Insurance?